acrypticcode/sequence-generator-IC-v2/docs/info.md

 ## How it works

-The project allows the user to select between eight possible integer sequences.
+The project allows the user to select between eight possible modular integer sequences.
+The available options are the Sylvester, Padovan, Pell, Lucas, and Fibbonacci sequences as well as the perfect squares, the powers of three, and the triangular numbers.
+The user selects one of these sequences at a time using ui_in[2:0].
+The user also selects a clock divider setting correspoding to the desired speed that they want the IC to generate terms of the sequence.
+The speed varies from 1 term per second to 50,000 terms per second and is set using ui_in[6:3].

 ## How to test